-(0) EDÆE 506

-(3) EDTE 506 Culminating Experience: Behavioral

-Sciences-Women's Studies (EDTE 250,
+EDTE 506 Culminating Experience: Behavioral Sciences - Women's Studies (EDTE 250, EDTE 290)

-FDTF 290)

 Note: Credit is given upon completion of a thesis, project, or other approved culminating experience.
-For the Master of Arts in Education (Behavioral Sciences-Gender Equity Studies).
-Open only to the graduate student who has been advanced to candidacy for the master's degree and has secured the permission of his/her Culminating Experience Chair and the Graduate Coordinator.
-All forms may be obtained in the department office, Eureka Hall 203, the Department of Teacher Education Graduate Student Manual, and on the Web at http://edweb.csus.edu/departments/edte/graduate.html.
+For the Master of Arts in Education (Behavioral Sciences Gender Equity Studies).
+Open only to the graduate student who has been advanced to candidacy for the master's degree and has secured the permission of his/her Culminating Experience Chair and the Behavioral Sciences Gender Equity Studies Program Coordinator.
+All forms may be obtained on the web at http://edweb.csus. edu/edtel/forms.html.

-Requirements • Master of Arts in Education Curriculum and Instruction Option
+Requirements • Master of Arts in Education - Curriculum and Instruction

-Units required for the MA: 30 units Minimum required GPA: 3.0 No units with a grade lower than "C" may apply toward the degree.
-Courses in parenthesis are prerequisites.
+Units required for the MA: 30 units

+Minimum required GPA: 3.0

-The Master of Arts in Education with an option in Curriculum and Instruction is designed to provide professional and specialized preparation for the candidate interested in acquiring knowledge and skills essential for the design and development of curriculum and related instructional practices.
+The Master of Arts in Education, Curriculum and Instruction is designed to provide professional and specialized preparation for the candidate interested in acquiring knowledge and skills essential for the design and development of curriculum and related instructional practices.
 The program provides a variety of options for candidates to develop and enhance expertise in a particular field of interest such as educational technology, mathematics education, language and literacy, and other specializations related to elementary, middle school, and secondary education.
-For information on the Master of Arts in Education with a concentration in Curriculum and Instruction, contact the Graduate Program Coordinator.
-A list of Graduate Program Coordinators is on the web at http://edweb.csus.edu/departments/edte/advisors.html.
+For information on the Master of Arts in Education, Curriculum and Instruction, contact the Graduate Program Coordinator.

-General Admission Requirements/Procedures for MA in Education apply, plus
+General Admission Requirements/Procedures for MA in Education apply, plus:

-- a valid teaching credential or Graduate Program Coordinator and Department approval for waiving this requirement; and - a minimum 3.0 GPA in the last 60 units attempted.
+- a valid teaching credential or Curriculum and Instruction Program Coordinator and Department approval for waiving this requirement; and - a minimum 3.0 GPA in the last 60 units attempted.